Chile plans to nationalize its vast lithium industry | Headlines

 Chile's President Gabriel Boric said on Thursday he would nationalize the country's lithium industry, the world's second largest producer of the metal essential in electric vehicle batteries, to boost its economy and protect its environment.
 The shock move in the country with the world's largest lithium reserves would in time transfer control of Chile's vast lithium operations from industry giants SQM and Albemarle to a separate state-owned company.

 South Korean battery maker SK On, which has a long-term supply contract with SQM, said it would monitor the development and respond with a long term view.
-The announcement by Chile did not trigger a reversal in lithium prices, which have plunged more than 70% since November due to weakening EV demand in China, the world's biggest auto market.
+The announcement by Chile did not trigger a reversal in lithium prices , which have plunged more than 70% from a November peak due to weakening EV demand in China, the world's biggest auto market.

-There will be a division dedicated to advancing technology to minimize environmental impacts, including favoring direct lithium extraction over evaporation ponds.
+A division will be dedicated to advancing technology to minimize environmental impacts, including favoring direct lithium extraction over evaporation ponds.
 Privately held Summit Nanotech Corp, which is developing direct lithium extraction technology, welcomed the announcement.

 Boric said the country would look to protect biodiversity and share mining benefits with indigenous and surrounding communities.
 "Today we present a national lithium strategy that's technically solid and ambitious," the president said, adding it would build "a Chile that distributes wealth we all generate in a more just way".